Eric1630394/Bachelor_degree_final_project/README.md

 ## 📁 LD_measures

 This directory stores information on the results generated after LD has already been calculated (information contained in `United3.ld`).
-A single script is used to visualize results, perform an statistic study and make the proper visaulization:
+A single script is used to make the proper visualization of the results and perform the appropriate statistic test:

 |Scripts|Description|Necessary input files|
 |-------|-----------|---------------------|